In response to our post on How to Join Adobe’s Creative Cloud for Free, we received this question from a reader:

-The answer is yes, it’s absolutely true – although not that many people know about it because Adobe hasn’t really publicized it widely…
+The answer is yes, it’s absolutely true – although not that many people know about it because Adobe has not publicized it widely…

-Bridge CC is Adobe’s flagship desktop media browser and powerful digital asset manager that allows you to efficiently locate, organize, browse, preview, and batch process your content files – including most image, vector, audio and video files.
-You can view (in fullscreen) and manage Photoshop PSD, Camera RAW, Illustrator AI, InDesign INDD, Acrobat PDF, Flash SWF/FLV, and many other types of files and documents, all without paid programs.
+Bridge 2023 is Adobe’s flagship desktop media browser and powerful digital asset manager that allows you to efficiently locate, organize, browse, preview, and batch process your content files – including most image, vector, audio and video files.
+You can view (in fullscreen) and manage Photoshop PSD, Camera RAW, Illustrator AI, InDesign INDD, Adobe XD, Acrobat PDF, Flash SWF/FLV, and many other types of files and documents, all without paid programs.

 What’s less known is that the license to run/use Bridge is completely free from Adobe and never expires!
-It doesn’t matter whether you’re running a free CC trial or a paid subscription (or even any other Adobe software at all).
-Regardless, Bridge CC will legally continue to work and be able to manage and view your media and Adobe files even if/when your trial or subscription ends.
+It doesn’t matter whether you’re running a Creative Cloud free trial or a paid subscription (or even any other Adobe software at all).
+Regardless, Bridge will legally continue to work and be able to manage and view your media and Adobe files even if/when your trial or subscription ends.

 Surprised?
-Well it used to be (with CS6 and older) that Adobe Bridge was bundled together with paid programs like Photoshop and After Effects.
+Well, it used to be (with CS6 and older) that Adobe Bridge was bundled together with paid programs like Photoshop and After Effects.
 But Adobe decided to unbundle Bridge and make it a separate download for Creative Cloud, so now this product doesn’t even require a paid subscription.
-This basically means that Bridge comes with all CC plans – including the popular Photography plan – and even the 100% free level of Creative Cloud.
+This basically means that Bridge comes with all CC plans – including the popular Photography Plan – and even the 100% free level of Creative Cloud.

-Adobe recommends that photographers use the more sophisticated Lightroom app to manage their photos, and that’s a product and workflow which work amazingly well for many customers.
-But folks who want a simple solution including designers who work with many different applications and file types will still want to use Bridge.
+Adobe recommends that photographers use the more sophisticated Lightroom ecosystem to manage their photos, and that’s a product and workflow which work very well for many customers.
+But folks who want a simple solution – including designers who work with many different applications and file types – will still want to use Bridge.
 Plus, you can install and use it on as many computers as you like, your friends and colleagues can use it, your clients and customers can use it, all at the same time (and even with the same files collaboratively) – there is no cost or limit or restriction.

 Special: Legally download dozens of free Adobe books for a limited time!

-Watch: Adobe Bridge CC in One Minute
+Watch: Adobe Bridge in One Minute

 Adobe’s Julieanne Kost: Should You Use Lightroom or Bridge?